personalizedrefrigerator/joplin-plugin-codemirror-6-snippets/README.md

 # im

 "im" stands for "inline math".
-Notice that below, a language can be specified for the snippet block.
+Notice that below, a language ("tex" in this case) can be specified for the snippet block.
 Doing so doesn't affect the snippet.

 ```tex
 $#{math-here}$ #{}